• Skip to Content

 Track Changes

-Students may find that their research focus changes between the time of application through the time of matriculation.
-Students may change tracks by submitting the request form to the Academic Program Manager through the second term of their first year (December 31), provided they have completed the required courses for the new track.
+In very select cases, students may find that their research focus changes quite significantly between the time of application through the time of matriculation.
+Students may request to change tracks by submitting the request form to the Academic Program Manager through the second term of their first year (December 31), provided they have completed the required courses for the new track.
 Changes after this time require the request form, letter of request, a plan for completing the courses required of the new track, and written approval from the adviser and intended track's Director.
 Occasionally, this may require a change in advisers as well.
 Other instances requiring a change in track include failure of track-related courses or the track-specific section of the comprehensive examination (Part B) and should be discussed with the Senior Academic Program Manager, the adviser, and the current and intended track directors.
+For PhD students, the change in track and adviser is not taken lightly and requires consultation with the chair's office.

 Course Waivers